 Margaret C. McDonald, PhD, MFA

-Margaret C. McDonald, PhD, MFA, is associate vice chancellor for academic affairs, health sciences.
+Margaret C. McDonald, PhD, MFA, is associate vice chancellor for academic affairs and international programs, health sciences.
 She coordinates the development and support of research, educational, and public affairs initiatives within the health sciences schools and between the health sciences and other University units; provides expert support to University executive staff; and promotes and implements health-related collaborative relationships with academic institutions in other countries.

 Dr. McDonald is associate professor of epidemiology in the Graduate School of Public Health, associate professor of psychiatry in the School of Medicine, faculty advisor to the Health Sciences Global Health Student Association, and a core faculty member of Pitt’s Center for Global Health.
 Her research interests include health and risk communication and the global burden of psychiatric illness.